 Should I send a college-specific application rather than the Common Application?

-It is extremely unlikely that an applicant who used The Common Application will receive any advantage over an applicant who did not use The Common Application.
+It is extremely unlikely that an applicant who used The Common Application will receive any advantage or disadvantage over an applicant who did not use The Common Application.
 The convenience conferred by The Common Application supersedes any possible edge gained by applying with the college-specific application.
 One should remember that schools are looking at you as a person, not by what format your application is in.